 Government transparency can improve public policy as well as public trust in government.
 Revelations enabled by open records laws have prompted numerous calls for domestic and international government reform.
 (Mizrahi and Vigoda-Gadot.
 2009, Kim and Lee 2012).
 In the United States, the lack of transparency surrounding the economic development activities of states and cities, such as the use of targeted tax incentives to encourage business investment, has been heavily criticized by scholars and activists (LeRoy 2005, Jensen and Malesky 2018).
 Recent efforts by activist NGOs and governments have led to increased transparency in many economic development programs.
-Yet little is known regarding the effects of these reforms, or about which elements of economic development that governments and firms are attempting to keep out of the public eye.
+Yet little is known regarding the effects of these reforms.